kaiserpreusse/graphio/README.md

 ## Status
 This is an early release with a focus on data loading.

+## Development
+You need Docker to run the test suite.
+Two Neo4j Docker containers will be started before running the tests, one for version 3.5 and another for version 4.

+All tests that use the `graph` fixture found in `tests/conftest.py` will run against both databases.

 ## Feedback
 Please provide feedback, ideas and bug reports through github issues.